hari2309s/open-holidays/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more about the API behind it here - https://www.openholidaysapi.org/en/

-To learn React, check out the [React documentation](https://reactjs.org/).